 Our Women In APIs community represents a global group of people who are passionate and committed about growing the visibility and impact of people in and around APIs.
 We help people build confidence with talking and writing in public domains such as technical conferences.

-We run virtual GET /Connecting meetups every quarter.
 Click the REGISTER HERE button on your right for more details.

 Innovation Strategy & Program Management at Amadeus